KoenigsKind/ITB2/README.md

 * `filter(Image input):Image`
 * `filter(Image[] input):Image[]`

-In most cases the first is sufficient, the second method must only be used, if the filter requires multiple images *(e.g. difference between two images)* or returns multiple images *(e.g. image pyramid)*.
+In most cases the first is sufficient, the second method may only be used, if the filter requires multiple images *(e.g. difference between two images)* or returns multiple images *(e.g. image pyramid)*.
-Filter can register properties in there constructor using `getProperties().add...` and later read the value using `getProperties().get...`
+Filter can register properties in there constructor using `getProperties().add...` and later read the value using `getProperties().get...`.
-If a filter needs to convert between image types at runtime, it can use `ImageConverter.convert(...)`
+If a filter needs to convert an image to another types at runtime, it can use `ImageConverter.convert(...)`.

 ## Image types
 **RGB-Image**